jVilla206/elist_analysis/README.md

 * **Growth rates:** 2020 had by far the highest growth rate, with more than double the number of sales and the total sales revenue than 2019.
 On average, 2020 sales were also 31% more expensive than 2019 sales.
 While 2021 exhibited positive growth in the number of sales, total sales revenue went down, as people purchased items that were on average of 15% less expensive than in 2021.

 **Should we keep using the loyalty program?**
-* **Findings:** During the 2019 and 2020, loyalty program customers made fewer purchases than non-loyalty program customers, and their purchases were less expensive than non-loyalty customers.
+* **Findings:** During 2019 and 2020, loyalty program customers made fewer purchases than non-loyalty program customers, and their purchases were less expensive than non-loyalty customers.
 However, in more recent years (2021-2022), loyalty customers not only made more purchases than non-loyalty customers, but also purchased about $30 more on average in 2022.
 * **Recommendation:** Considering the fact that in recent years, loyalty customers are not only making more purchases but also more expensive purchases than non-loyalty customers, we would recommend continuing with the loyalty program.

 <img width="750" alt="image" src=image.png>